 LiFePO4 cells maintain their rated nominal voltage for about 95% of the discharge, whilst a lead cell voltage drops continuously.
 When working out the Wh of a lead 12V battery one must use about 11.4V for the average voltage under load (1,9V per cell).
 The nominal voltage for LiFePO4 is 3.2V per cell or 52V for a typical “48V” system.

-An example comparing a 200Ah LiFePO4 pack to a 400Ah lead pack is included in the below table.
-The theoretical energy capacity for the lead battery is reduced to 85% of the rated capacity to replicate a real world discharge scenario vs the manufacturer’s 10 hour constant current test regime used for the nameplate Ah rating.
+For example: comparing a 200Ah LiFePO4 pack to a 400Ah lead pack is included in the below table.
+The theoretical energy capacity for the lead battery is reduced to 85% of the rated capacity to replicate a true discharge scenario vs the manufacturer’s 10-hour constant current test regime used for the nameplate Ah rating.
 The usable capacities are adjusted to be in line with the typical DoD expected in the design of 50% and 70% for the lead and lithium examples respectively.
-The LiFePO4 pack costs only 40% more than the Lead battery, however, after taking into account the cycle life and the kWh produced in the lifetime of the packs it is clear that LiFePO4 costs only 22% of the Lead batteries used in this example.
+The LiFePO4 pack costs a mere 40% more than the lead battery, however, after taking into account the cycle life and the kWh produced in the lifetime of the packs, it is clear that LiFePO4 in reality costs just 22% of lead batteries used in this example.